 Accessible Trail and Bridges

 For those more mobile, especially children (with supervision), there is a branch path right beside the stream.
-The water, while flowing swiftly in places and quite cold, is suitable for wading on hot days, with an average depth of about 6″ and a couple of pools that may be 18″ deep.
+The brook, while flowing swiftly in places and quite cold, is suitable for wading on hot days, with a width of about 3′ and with an average depth of about 6″ and a couple of pools that may be 18″ deep.
 Technically there are trout, but they have never gotten more than 3-4 inches long.